 - You must formally decline your offer(s) of admission from any college/university to which you have been admitted.

-- You must NOT apply to, or enroll at, another college/university during your deferral period.
+- You must not enroll as a full-time student at another college/university during your deferral period.

 Please note: If you are granted a deferral of admission, you will begin to receive information in the spring prior to enrolling at Cornell to help you prepare for your arrival.
 It is your responsibility to apprise the university of any changes in your mailing address and/or email address.